nboldhq/docs/src/api/webhooks.md

 ```

 ### Verifying Webhooks
-Webhooks sent by SalesTim can be verified by calculating a digital signature.
-If a secret has been defined, the webhook requests will includes a `X-SalesTim-Signature` header.
+Webhooks sent by nBold can be verified by calculating a digital signature.
+If a secret has been defined, the webhook requests will includes a `X-nBold-Signature` header.
-To verify that the request came from SalesTim, compute the HMAC hex digest of the request body, generated using the SHA-256 hash function and the secret as the HMAC key.
-If they match, then you can be sure that the webhook was sent from SalesTim.
+To verify that the request came from nBold, compute the HMAC hex digest of the request body, generated using the SHA-256 hash function and the secret as the HMAC key.
+If they match, then you can be sure that the webhook was sent from nBold.

 Here are a comprehensive list of examples for multiple languages: